jhickmanit/auth0-onfido-rule/README.md

     cd auth0-onfido-rule
     npm install
     npm run build
 The rule provided can be placed into your Auth0 tenant.
-Simply copy the contents and past into a new rule. (see: [https://auth0.com/docs/rules/create-rules](https://auth0.com/docs/rules/create-rules))
+Simply copy the contents (`rules-sample/onfido-idv-rule.js`) and paste into a new rule. (see: [https://auth0.com/docs/rules/create-rules](https://auth0.com/docs/rules/create-rules))

 ## Example App - The Details